vjeux/react-server-rendering/README.md

 it down.
 JavaScript only attaches the event listeners and leaves the markup intact.

+We don't use any sort of fake DOM (jsdom, phantom etc) -- we've just designed React from the ground up to not depend on the browser.
+So it's fast and memory efficient.

 ## Why do I want this?

 Googlebot, and initial page load times, and overall flexibility in how you